 Substance Abuse Assessments: May be ordered by the court to be completed at the families' expense.
 Typically, the evaluation is ordered immediately subsequent to adjudication.

 Random Urine Screens: Urine samples are taken at the court under the supervision of two probation officers or samples are taken by an outside company.
 The results are analyzed by an outside facility.
 Results of the test analysis are transmitted to the court by facsimile within seven days of the date on which the sample was taken.
-Cost is paid by the juvenile ranging from $7.00 to $17.00 per sample.

 Private Substance Abuse Treatment: May be inpatient or outpatient and is usually funded by the family's insurance.
 On rare occasions the court will pay for substance abuse services.